aridjayarecipes/cutesrecipes.web.app/content/post/2256-steps-to-make-super-quick-homemade-chilean-beans-and-corn-chowder-vegan-and-34-porotos-granados-con-mazamorra-and-34-jon-style.md

 1. Weigh, measure and cut all the necessary ingredients for the recipe . - Check that the dried beans do not have pebbles. - Put the beans in a pot and cover them with the water.
 Bring it to a boil.
 Lower the heat and let it cook slowly for about 1 hour until soft .
 1. In a small pot, put the squash with water to cook.
 Puree the squash with the liquid.  - Put 3/4 of the corn kennels in a blender and pure it.
 1. In a deep pot , fry the onion with the garlic . - Add green pepper, red pepper, carrots and make them sweat. - Add the cooked beans with the liquid, corn pure, the corn kernels that were not crushed, pumpkin puree, basil, salt and pepper
 1. Bring to a boil, lower the heat, cover and cook slowly for about 20 minutes.
-Stir occasionally so they don&#39;t stick to the bottom of the pot.
+Stir occasionally so they don't stick to the bottom of the pot.
 1. PEBRE - In a bowl mix all the ingredients together. - Decorate the beans and corn chowder with it.
 1. Serve the beans and corn chowder with Pebre and drizzle olive oil with paprika. - https://youtu.be/JVTrzbpcJ2w